shiboe/Tranquilize/README.md

 Features added in each version are documented here.
 Versions follow a modified semver, with a major.minor.patch structure.
 Patch is omitted from this changelog as it is simply used to iterate game versions.

+### v2.2

+- Add unpartied default UI so it's not just a blank box when not grouped.
+- Add additional scripting for easier dev (on mac only).

 ### v2.1

 - Add zip script with better project structure for better publishing.